danielorn/container-intro/lab1.1/README.md

 ### Run a docker container and inject environment variables
 ```
-nerdctl run -d --name containerWithEnv -e NAME=John my-image
+docker run -d --name containerWithEnv -e NAME=John my-image
 ```
 The above command will start a container from  image `my-image` with name `containerWithEnv` and set the environment variable `NAME` to John.

-You can verify this by executing a shell in the running container with `nerdctl exec -it containerWithEnv /bin/bash` and in that shell running `echo $NAME`
+You can verify this by executing a shell in the running container with `docker exec -it containerWithEnv /bin/bash` and in that shell running `echo $NAME`

-You can also view the log output of the container using `nerdctl logs containerWithEnv`.
+You can also view the log output of the container using `docker logs containerWithEnv`.
 The bash script running will see that the `$NAME` variable is set and use that in its output.

 Injecting environment variables is a great way to pass environmental configuration into the container at launch.
 This way endpoints, password etc can be kept outside of a generic image which can work everywhere from local development environments to live production environments.

 ### Run a docker container and mount a volume
 ```
-nerdctl run -d --name containerWithVolume -v C:\Users:/users my-image
+docker run -d --name containerWithVolume -v C:\Users:/users my-image
 ```
 The above command will start a container from  image `my-image` with name `containerWithVolume` and make the folder C:\Users available under /users

-You can verify this by executing a shell in the running container with `nerdctl exec -it containerWithVolume /bin/bash` and in that shell navigate to /users
+You can verify this by executing a shell in the running container with `docker exec -it containerWithVolume /bin/bash` and in that shell navigate to /users

 You can also run `df -h` inside a shell in the container, that will give the following output
 ```